craftercms/docs/source/by-role/system-admin/installation.rst

 """"""""""""""""""""""""""""""""""""
 Quick Start for Evaluation in Docker
 """"""""""""""""""""""""""""""""""""
-For a quick start to evaluate CrafterCMS, you follow these simple instructions.
+For a quick start to evaluate CrafterCMS, follow these simple instructions.
 If you have `Docker <https://www.docker.com/>`_ installed, you can get started with CrafterCMS in a few minutes.
 Simply run the following command:

 .. code-block:: bash